YaboGV/yabogv.github.io/content/research/work_in_progress_subsidy/index.md

 date: 2024-09-01
 # tags: ["Executive Function","UTCI","keyword 3"]
 author: "Yabo Gwladys Vidogbena"
-description: "This paper shows how students contemporaneously function under hot temperatures in the context of a developing country."
+description: "This paper investigates the effectiveness of a policy aimed at encouraging girls to attend lower secondary school in Benin."
 summary: "This paper investigates the effectiveness of a policy aimed at encouraging girls to attend lower secondary school in Benin."
 # cover:
 #     image: "main_res_sur_ass.png"